 Students must have an overall average of 77% to be considered passing.
 Clinical is Pass or Fail.
-Students are given the opportunity to retake one test throughout the duration of theory.
+Students are given the opportunity to retake one test throughout the duration of theory each semester.
 If an 77% average is not achieved by the last day of theory, the student will be in academic failure and will not be able to continue in the clinical training.
-Students in academic failure are eligible to retake the course at the approval of the Program Director and completion of a new application.
+Students in academic failure are eligible to retake the course at the approval of the Program Director after the completion of remediation process.
+Students wishing to retake courses will also be charged the cost of tuition and admin fees for the course retake.